IntelliProlog/IntelliProlog/doc/highlighting/syntax.md

   created above.
 + `String getDemoText()`, this method is used to define a string of text to demonstrate the changes applied to the colours of the elements.
 Preferably this text should contain all the elements that are being highlighted.
-An example is visible in listing \ref{code:getdemotext}
+An example is visible in listing \ref{code:getdemotext}.
 + `Map<String,TextAttributesKey> getAdditionalHighlightingTagToDescriptorMap()`, this method is used if we define some additional elements not highlighted by the syntax highlighter in the demo text.
   In our plugin we do not use this so we return `null`.